NanobotZ/BarsTool/README.md

 If the resulting .bars file is bigger in size than the original file, make sure to update the RSTB file: https://zeldamods.org/wiki/Help:Updating_the_RSTB
+The rstbool doesn't automatically calculate a new size, so the safest bet would be using a 'size (in bytes) + 1024' for the new value.

 This may also result with bugs when the console's memory runs out because of the bigger audio sizes.